-Jed Dietrich, Esq., is Recognized as a Top 3 Personal Injury Lawyer in Buffalo, New York, and is Dedicated to Representing Individuals Who Have Sustained Life-Altering Injuries as a Result of Amputation Accidents.
+Jed Dietrich, Esq. is Dedicated to Representing Individuals Who Have Sustained Life-Altering Injuries as a Result of Amputation Accidents.

 Of the 328 million individuals currently living in the United States, nearly 2 million have suffered a loss of limb due to either an accident or disease-related trauma.
 Roughly 185,000 individuals receive amputations in the United States every year.
 The three leading causes of amputations are trauma, cancer, and vascular disease (diabetes or peripheral arterial disease).
 An examination conducted by the Amputee-Coalition determined that there was a 3.6% increase in the number of amputations being performed across the United States.
 This upward trend can be alarming for many individuals, particularly for those who have personal experience with amputation.
 Knowing what to expect in the event of an amputation is the first step in preparing yourself for the future.

 Any accident that results in an amputation leaves a lasting impact.
 The Dietrich Law Firm P.C.’s team of highly experienced and top rated amputation accident attorneys make their clients their priority.
 Reach out to us today by calling 716-839-3939 or visit us online to schedule your free consultation.
 Our offices are available twenty-four hours a day and seven days a week.Amputation Accident Statistics

 In a single year, 94% of the total amputations performed across the United States involved the lower-limbs.
 Toes were the most frequently amputated, with surgery below the knee being the second most common.
 By contrast, upper-limb amputations total roughly 5% of the percentage of yearly amputations.
 Of these, fingers are the most commonly lost.
 Individuals between the ages of 45-84 amount for most amputation surgeries seen in the United States.